 Building on the success of the AAH primary school model, we have expanded our reach to 26 local primary schools with over 20,000 students.
 AAH helps to provide teacher training workshops, school lunch program subsidies, secondary scholarships, library assistance programs, and mentorship workshops to many of these impoverished students and schools.

-Features of Our Model School
+Features of Our Outreach Program

 In most government schools in Uganda, students are in school from morning to evening without any lunch.
 To alleviate this problem, we provide selected schools with a subsidy for their lunch program to ensure that students are well-fed and energized for learning.

 We provide schools with practice tests for the Primary Leaving Exam (PLE), an important test which determines if students have passed the primary grades and can go on to a good secondary school.
 Every year, we print three sets of exams for approximately 1,200 students across our outreach schools.
 With the help of this program, local schools are slowly improving.
 On the 2008 exam, Bududa District ranked second to last, but in 2015 it was 74th district out of 133.
 We aim to keep moving up the rankings!

 We provide a select number of secondary school scholarships to the highest performing students at our outreach schools.
 Many of these bright students could not afford secondary schooling without sponsorship from AAH.

 AAH organizes workshops for outreach school teachers on various topics, such as active learning strategies, reading instruction, and exam preparation.
 By training teachers with new strategies and ideas, we help them to inspire and better educate their students.